-Forthcoming Accounting Pronouncements - In May 2014, FASB issued ASU 2014-09, Revenue from Contracts with Customers.
+Recently Adopted Accounting Pronouncement - In May 2014, FASB issued ASU 2014-09, Revenue from Contracts with Customers.
 ASU 2014-09 clarifies the principles for recognizing revenue and develops a common revenue standard under U.S. GAAP under which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-ASU 2014-09 is effective for the Organization for the year ending June 30, 2021.
-The Organization is currently evaluating the effect of the implementation of this new standard.
+The Organization adopted the standard effective July 1, 2020, noting no impact of adoption on the Organization's financial statements.

-In February 2016, FASB issued ASU 2016-02, Leases.
+Forthcoming Accounting Pronouncement - In February 2016, FASB issued ASU 2016-02, Leases.
 The standard requires all leases with lease terms over 12 months to be capitalized as a right of use asset and lease liability on the statement of financial position at the date of lease commencement.
 Leases will be classified as either finance or operating.
 This distinction will be relevant for the pattern of expense recognition in the statement of activities.
 This standard will be effective for the fiscal year ending June 30, 2023.
 The Organization is currently in the process of evaluating the impact of adoption of this ASU on the financial statements.

-Subsequent Events - THEI evaluated subsequent events through December 23, 2020, when these financial statements were available to be issued.
+Subsequent Events - Management evaluated subsequent events through November 19, 2021, when these financial statements were available to be issued (see Note 4.).